Google Add Us as a Google Trusted Source

 1. Preheat the oven to 350°F. Generously grease an 8-inch baking pan and line with parchment paper.

-2. In a medium-sized mixing bowl, combine with the granulated sugar with the oil, milk and vanilla extract and beat together until well combined.
+2. In a medium-sized mixing bowl, combine the granulated sugar with the oil, milk, and vanilla extract and beat together until well combined.

-3. Next add the egg beat just until combined, about 30 seconds or so.
+3. Next, add the egg and beat just until combined, about 30 seconds or so.

 4. Combine the dry ingredients in a separate bowl and stir to combine.
 Add the dry ingredients to the batter and mix just until combined.
 Fold in the chocolate chips with a spatula.

 5. Spread the batter evenly in the prepared pan and sprinkle another handful of chocolate chips over top.
 Bake at 350°F for 25-30 minutes.
 A toothpick inserted into the center will be damp but not gooey or wet.
-Remove from the oven and allow to cool prior to cutting.
+Remove from the oven and allow to cool before cutting.

 Notes